How to Ban Yourself from Gambling Online

 Self-exclusion typically involves asking a gambling operator, casino or betting shop, for example, to exclude you from gambling with them over a set period of time.
 This means that you will be refused service at the locations, online and offline, from which you are self-excluded.
 By law gambling operators in the UK have to provide self-exclusion.

 Manually self-excluding yourself from every venue or website can be a daunting task.
 However, there are "multi-operator" schemes available, allowing anyone to easily "mass" self-exclude.
 Listed below are some of these schemes.

 Online Gambling Self-Exclusion - GAMSTOP

 One of the most well-known multi-operator schemes is GAMSTOP, which is currently available as a multi-operator self-exclusion scheme to UK and NI residents.
-However, It does not cover all gambling websites, only those based in the UK.
+However, It does not cover all gambling sites, only those based in the UK.
 Find the list of participating online gambling companies here.